Vishal2602/portmini/DEPLOYMENT.md

 **Troubleshooting Netlify Deployment:**
 1. **"vite: not found" error**:
+   - Build command uses `npm ci --include=dev` to install dev dependencies
-   - Ensure `npm ci` is in the build command
+   - Ensure `netlify.toml` has the correct build command
-   - Check that devDependencies are being installed
+   - Vite is in devDependencies and needs to be installed for build

 2. **Function errors**:
    - Check function logs in Netlify dashboard